 To add an element of confusion, this white powder has baking soda in it, plus a powdered acid such as cream of tartar, and sometimes cornstarch.
 It needs some type of moisture to activate it.
 Baked goods recipes often call for both.

 These are juicier than dark raisins because they are treated with sulfur dioxide and dried differently.
 It's always a good idea to plump them up briefly in hot water or a liqueur, then drain and dry before cooking or baking.

 For a wide range of uses, keep these on hand: whole cashews and pine nuts, walnut and pecan halves, blanched or sliced almonds.
 A few minutes of toasting brings out their flavors.
 Store them in the freezer.
 Buy roasted/toasted sesame seeds -- a timesaver.

 About this story

 Design and development by Jake Crump and Amanda Soto.
-Photos by Matt McClain/The Washington Post; NEW! items by Tom McCorkle for The Washington Post.
-Food styling by Amanda Soto, Jennifer Beeson Gregory, Tanya Sichynsky, and Matt Brooks; NEW! items by Lisa Cherkasky for The Washington Post.
+Photos by Matt McClain/The Washington Post; food styling by Amanda Soto, Jennifer Beeson Gregory, Tanya Sichynsky, and Matt Brooks.
+NEW! items, Fennel bulb, ginger root, flank steak, tahini, and corn tortillas photos by Tom McCorkle for The Washington Post; food styling by Lisa Cherkasky.
 Photo editing by Jennifer Beeson Gregory.